l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 After finishing lunch, Chloe runs over to the fire pit.
 She makes a disgusted face as she contemplates the pile of cigarette butts in the ashes.
 "People suck," she mutters.

-I can't help but think the same thing when I pull half-decomposed toilet paper out of a hollowed tree trunk while helping her clean up after lunch.
+I can't help but think the same thing when I find half-decomposed toilet paper in a hollowed tree trunk after lunch.

 The skies open up in the afternoon: Rain pours down in intermittent bursts.
 Around mid-afternoon, Carter shows up.
 Then, Silas.
 Jenny and Kelly.
 Kali.
 Tom.
+We've crossed paths intermittently ever since Neel Gap.

 We all sit on logs around the fire pit for dinner during a brief respite in the rain.